Sabina Beganović

 Sabina Beganović, also known as Sebina Began is a German actress of Bosnian descent, who resides in Italy.
 She is an ex-lover of the former Italian Prime Minister Silvio Berlusconi.
 In an interview with Sky Italia, Began offered one of several explanations for the origin of the controversial term bunga bunga, linked to the sex scandal involving Berlusconi, stating that the term is based on her nickname.
-In 2015, Began was sentenced to 16 months for recruiting prostitutes to attend parties as Berlusconi's mansions.
+In 2015, Began was sentenced to 16 months for recruiting prostitutes to attend parties at Berlusconi's mansions.